Just Like Grandma Made: Cowboy Cookies

 But it worked out for the old man to have Troy on hand to help him with chores around the house and his modest backyard farm, and eventually John even managed to help the younger man land a hard-to-get job on the railroad.

-Somewhere around this time, somebody handed Troy’s teenage wife Genny a copy of The American Woman’s Cook Book, which at the time was a brand-new, quite modern publication, edited by Ruth Berolzheimer of the prestigious Culinary Arts Institute in Chicago.
+Somewhere around this time, somebody handed Genny, still a teen, a copy of The American Woman’s Cook Book, which at the time was a brand-new, quite modern publication, edited by Ruth Berolzheimer of the prestigious Culinary Arts Institute in Chicago.
 It of course includes a panoply of recipes across all categories of food: fish, meat, poultry and game, egg dishes, vegetarian(!) dishes, salads, salad dressings, cakes, candies, custards, cookies, pickles and relishes, on and on, etc. But more than that it contains chapters on food buying, nutrition, meal planning, formal table setting, cooking for two, canning, “food for invalids,” wine, dinner and cocktail parties, herbs and spices and other areas of food-related interest to the young American housewife circa 1940.

 During World War II, “The American Woman’s Cook Book” was revised as a “Victory” edition, with many additions and changes to the text in reference to food rationing, victory gardens and other areas in which the civilian pantry made sacrifices for the war effort.